dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 - Unsaved, local code &mdash; Any code you write is automatically available from your browser’s storage.
 You can see your changes but will lose them if you switch branches or browsers (another device or browser).
 - Saved but uncommitted code &mdash; When you save a file, the data gets stored in your local storage (EFS storage).
 If you switch branches but don’t *commit* your saved changes, you will lose your changes.
-- Committed code &mdash; This is stored in the branch with git provider and you are able to check out other (remote) branches.
+- Committed code &mdash; This is stored in the branch with your git provider and you can check out other (remote) branches.

 </td></tr> </table>